Assay Cascade Application Process

 Part 2 is a full proposal.
 The most promising white papers (i.e., nanotechnology strategies) will be asked to submit full proposals for part 2 of the application process.
 This proposal can be in the form of an oral presentation to the review committee or a written proposal.
 Invited applicants will be provided comments from the review committee on the evaluation of their white paper that they should address in their part 2.
 The part 2 proposals are due three months after receipt of the invitation letter and decisions are typically returned in about two weeks.

 Discuss findings from safety and efficacy studies.
-Studies should include all appropriate controls (e.g., standard of care comparison, nontargeted controls), use a cancer model appropriate to your intended indication, and use the route of administration intended in the clinic.
+Studies should include all appropriate controls (e.g., standard of care comparison, nontargeted controls, etc.), use a cancer model appropriate to your intended indication, and use the intended clinical route of administration.
 Given the competitive nature of the application process, preference is given to applications that have in vivo efficacy data as opposed to only in vitro data.
-White papers that address only the material sciences aspects of nanotechnology are not desired.

 - Previous Characterization of Material